Part-Time Tech

 How much have you been able to earn part-time?

-As a fractional head of engineering, my compensation was similar to my previous manager salary, but pro-rated as well.
+As a fractional head of engineering, my compensation was roughly 1/3 my full-time salary at 1/4 of the time.

 What are the tradeoffs to working part-time vs one traditional full-time job for you?